2021 - Greeting the New Year with New Hope

 Dear Henry,

 2020 was a rough year, wasn't it?
-It seemed that the virus, the protests, and the lockdowns completely altered the hopes and plans of everyone, including me.
+It seemed that the virus, the protests, and the lockdowns completely altered everyone's hopes and plans, including mine

-At the beginning of 2020, I had bought a planner in the hope that I could get organized, but, the planner I bought was a wire-bound and began to fall apart in January.
-Still, I tried to stick with it, continually fixing the pages, until, after months of "stay at home orders", I realized that I had somehow lost most of the July pages.
-Shortly after that, we found out we needed to move to Oklahoma and it became clear that any plans left in the planner needed to be canceled.
+At the beginning of 2020, I bought a planner in the hope that I could get organized, but the wire-bound one began to fall apart in January.
+Still, I tried to stick with it, continually fixing the pages, until, after months of "stay-at-home orders", I realized that I had somehow lost most of the July pages.
+Shortly after that, we found out we needed to move to Oklahoma, and it became clear that any plans left in the planner needed to be canceled.
 I threw the book away.

-It was a scary process, creating new goals for a new year, so many things hadn't gone as planned last year and I had to acknowledge that the reasons last year's goals hadn't been achieved.
-I realized that most of my 2020 goals were external and were dependent on the stars aligning correctly (which didn't happen for most of us last year).
+It was a scary process creating new goals for a new year.
+So many things hadn't gone as planned last year, and I had to acknowledge the reasons my goals hadn't been achieved.
+I realized that most of my 2020 goals were external and depended on the stars aligning (which didn't happen for most of us last year).
 In other words, my "goals" were what I wished the world would be for me, rather than things I could actually control.

 This year, I am going to focus on tasks I can complete, whether or not I am quarantined.

 One of my 2021 goals is for my www.everydaypatriot.com blog.
-I have been, until this point, writing about the military personnel whose names I have happened to stumble upon.
+I have been writing until this point about the military personnel whose names I have happened upon.
 While I still plan on using this method (serendipity!), I also want to make sure that I document the men and women who lost their lives during Desert Storm/Desert Shield.
 This was the war of my generation, and although it was a short conflict, it was the precursor to the current problems in the Middle East and the men and women who served are in danger of being forgotten.

 Another goal is to learn Spanish.
-I've mentioned before that I wanted to walk the Camino de Santiago and while COVID-19 has raised many travel roadblocks, the reality is that I have a lot of physical training to do and I am just barely able to find a bathroom in a Spanish speaking country.
+I've mentioned before that I wanted to walk the Camino de Santiago.
+While COVID-19 has raised many travel roadblocks, the reality is that I have a lot of physical training to do, and I am just barely able to find a bathroom in a Spanish-speaking country.
 My goal is to become conversant by the end of the year.

 I've noticed how easy it is for me to respond with snide comments (in my head at least, I've managed to curb outward expression).
-It has become an especially glaring flaw this year as all face to face contact has ceased and we now communicate by Tweet, a medium which is very easy to respond rudely with.
-I've decided this year, if I can't say something nice, I will not respond at all.
+It has become an especially glaring flaw this year, as all face-to-face contact has ceased, and we now communicate via Twitter, a medium that is very easy to respond to rudely.
+I've decided this year that if I can't say something nice, I will not respond at all.

 To keep me on track with this goal, I've been doing some paring down.
-Prior to this year, I've subscribed to news and media sources of "the other side".
-I told myself I was doing this to "keep an open mind" and to "hear all sides of an argument" but let's be honest, reading the opinions of people you don't agree with rarely does anything other than start an argument.
+Before this year, I subscribed to news and media sources of "the other Side."
+I told myself I was doing this to "keep an open mind" and to "hear all sides of an argument," but let's be honest, reading the opinions of people you disagree with rarely does anything other than start an argument.
 The world doesn't need any more arguments.

 My final goal is to read the bible.

-Prior to this, my bible study has been rather haphazard, I've taken a couple of classes about books of the New Testament, but never anything really substantial, and never in order.
-This year Ascension Press and Father Mike Schmitz is doing a "Bible in a Year" podcast, based upon Jeff Cavin's
+Before this, my bible study had been somewhat haphazard.
+I've taken a couple of classes on the books of the New Testament, but never anything really substantial, and never in order.
+This year Ascension Press and Father Mike Schmitz are doing a "Bible in a Year" podcast, based upon Jeff Cavin's

-"Great Adventure" and will be following a historical timeline.
+"Great Adventure" will follow a historical timeline.
 I'm looking forward to giving this goal a go.

 So far, people have scoffed at my desire to make plans for 2021, there is still so much in the air because of the pandemic and many of the long-held rules are changing.
 My response has been a quote from Paulo Coelho's book The Alchemist, "When we love, we always strive to become better than we are.
 When we strive to become better than we are, everything around us becomes better too."